 We are a medical device company that develops and commercializes innovative platforms for performing minimally invasive surgical procedures in the brain under direct, intra-procedural MRI guidance.
 Our principal product platform is our ClearPoint system, which is in commercial use and is used to perform minimally invasive surgical procedures in the brain.
 The ClearPoint system utilizes intra-procedural MRI to guide the procedures and are designed to work in a hospital's existing MRI suite.
-We believe that this product platform will deliver better patient outcomes, enhance revenue potential for both physicians and hospitals, and reduce costs to the healthcare system.
+We believe that this product platform delivers better patient outcomes, enhances revenue potential for both physicians and hospitals, and reduces costs to the healthcare system.

-In 2010, we received regulatory clearance from the FDA to market our ClearPoint system in the U.S. for general neurological procedures.
-In 2011, we also obtained CE marking approval for our ClearPoint system, which enables us to sell our ClearPoint system in the European Union.
-Substantially all our product revenues for the years ended December 31, 2018 and 2017 relate to sales of our ClearPoint system products.
+In 2010, we received regulatory clearance from the FDA to market our ClearPoint system in the U.S. for general neurosurgery procedures.
+In 2011, we also obtained CE marking approval for our ClearPoint system, which enables us to sell our ClearPoint system in the EU.
+Substantially all our product revenues for the years ended December 31, 2020 and 2019 relate to sales of our ClearPoint system products and related services.
 We have financed our operations and internal growth primarily through the sale of equity securities, the issuance of convertible and other secured notes, and license arrangements.
 We have incurred significant losses since our inception in 1998 as we have devoted substantial efforts to research and development.
-As of December 31, 2018, we had accumulated losses of approximately \$107 million.
+As of December 31, 2020, we had accumulated losses of approximately \$120 million.
 We may continue to incur operating losses as we expand our ClearPoint system platform and our business generally.